04 Jun The growth of Additive manufacturing and what it means for the UK

 A 3D transformation

 When additive manufacturing was first developing, it was predominantly a prototyping process.
-But, what we have seen relatively recently is huge drive towards AM as manufacturing process.
+But, what we have seen relatively recently is a huge drive towards AM as a manufacturing process.
 We have seen this in the change of language and marketing in Machine providers such as HP, Carbon and Renishaw that promote their Technology as production machines rather than prototyping.
 We have also seen this in the strategies and involvement of companies such as Airbus and Daimler that see the solutions AM can provide, if not now in full then in the future.
 The prototyping market for AM is still currently the largest side of the 2 coins but by 2020 production of both metals and plastics will be far larger.

 I do not believe it is a coincidence that companies I meet with from Aerospace to Architecture who have invested heavily in AM, have also seen competitive advantages in their respective markets.